AjayTiwari94/AjayTiwari94/README.md

 # Data & Business Analytics Projects

 ## Banking Transaction & Customer Risk Analysis *

-- Analyzed 60K+ transactions to understand customer behavior and support business decisions
+- Analyzed 55K+ transactions to understand customer behavior and support business decisions
-- Identified that 18% of customers contributed ~62% of total value
+- Identified that ~18% of customers contributed ~62% of total transaction value
-- Detected 900+ high-value transactions, with ~7% irregular patterns
+- Found that fraud was concentrated in TRANSFER and CASH_OUT transactions, with TRANSFER having the highest fraud rate (~0.94%)
+- Observed that high-value transactions had higher fraud probability (~0.20%) than low-value (~0.17%)
-- Built a Power BI dashboard tracking trends, segments, and risk indicators
+- Built a Power BI dashboard to analyze transaction trends and fraud patterns
 ---

 ## Layoff Trends & Workforce Analysis